AvivShabtay/Protector/README.md

 ---

 ### ToDo
-- [ ] Add notification to processes
+- [X] Add notification to processes
-- [ ] Search for execution for monitored paths
+- [X] Search for execution for monitored paths
-- [ ] Add data structure to hold multiple paths
+- [X] Add data structure to hold multiple paths
 - [ ] Add data structure to hold event (attempts to run program from monitored path)
-- [ ] Add log using the Protector CLI
+- [ ] Update client application to support all the functionality

 ---